-Camping is not only a great way to get outdoors and bond with family members, but it’s also a fantastic way to take a budget-friendly family vacation to some of the top destinations around the world.
-We’ve invited Susan Strayer, our colleague and friend from MountainMomandTots.com and budget-friendly guru at Outdoor Mom Academy, to help get you geared up for a memorable and cheap family camping trip. – Jennifer Fontaine, Managing Editor
+Camping for beginners is not only a great way to get outdoors and bond with family members, but it’s also a fantastic way to take a budget-friendly family vacation to some of the top destinations around the world.
+We’ve invited Susan Strayer, our colleague and friend from MountainMomandTots.com and camping for beginners guru at Outdoor Mom Academy, to help get you geared up for a memorable camping trip. – Jennifer Fontaine, Managing Editor

 by Susan Strayer – With more than 1 million new households starting to camp each year since 2014, camping is becoming one of the most popular outdoor recreational activities in North America.
 It’s growing popularity may be attributed to its awesome money-saving benefits, but more people are getting hooked on camping because they enjoy spending time in nature and connecting with loved ones.
 In fact, a 2015 study by Kampgrounds of America found that campers are likely to say that camping improves family relationships, with 41 percent of those surveyed stating they “completely agree” with this.

 I second the findings in this study.
 Though cheap family camping saves money on vacations, it’s important to point out that the economic benefits pale in comparison to the one-on-one time spent together, unplugged and soaking up all of the beauty mother nature has to offer.
 It is true though, for first time campers, getting a family equipped for camping can add up pretty fast.
 Save yourself money by trying some of these awesome cheap family camp hacks that I discovered while prepping the new class syllabus for Outdoor Mom Academy.